Sudan security service slaps travel ban on top civilian politicians -sources | Law-Order

 Sudan security service slaps travel ban on top civilian politicians -sources

-The list came to light after another person on it, businessman Salah Manaa, was stopped but eventually managed to board a flight to Cairo, the sources said.
+The ban came to light after another person on it, businessman Salah Manaa, managed to board a flight to Cairo, the sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)